AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 Getting Started
 ---------------

-The easiest way to begin using Cask is by downloading the example project above.
+The easiest way to begin using Gask is by downloading the example project above.

 Unzip one of the example projects available on this page (e.g. above) into a folder.
 This should give you the following files: